 Already book a flight for you and a companion and don’t want to lose that certificate by canceling?
 You should be covered there, too.

-So long as your flight falls under Delta’s current cancellation policy for coronavirus, you’ll have no trouble getting it back if you cancel your flights.
-And Delta is extending these restored certificates until at least Dec.
-31.
+So long as your flight falls under Delta’s current cancellation policy for coronavirus, you should have no trouble getting it back if you cancel your flights.
+That said, it’s unclear whether your restored companion certificate will last through Dec.
+31, 2021 or have a different expiration date.

 While this should also be automatic, canceling these bookings can be a bit more involved than your typical solo flight.
 So you may need to get in touch with Delta to make sure you get your companion certificate back.

 Thrifty Tip: Don’t waste time sitting on hold.
-Rather than call Delta, send them a DM via Twitter or Facebook.
+Rather than call Delta, send them a message through the Delta app!